"Think of the trees!"

 Start by circulating the agenda using your online calendar and then use a screen and central laptop or device to share the work.

-Screen sharing software such as Zoom means anyone can join your meeting from any location; perfect for businesses that have multiple sites or lots of remote workers.
+Remote working tools & software such as Zoom means anyone can join your meeting from any location; perfect for businesses that have multiple sites or lots of remote workers.

 Paperless meetings mean extra discretion too – internal recruitment reviews or bonus discussions stay confidential without the risk of hard copies going astray.
 Yet another way to ensure paperless HR compliance.